- Baby rice with your baby's usual milk

 Rachel Brandeis, a spokeswoman for the American Dietetic Association said:

-Most parents are told to start rice cereal at 6 months, then slowly progress to simple vegetables, mild fruits and finally pasta and meat.
+"Most parents are told to start rice cereal at 6 months, then slowly progress to simple vegetables, mild fruits and finally pasta and meat.
 Ethnic foods and spices are mostly ignored by the guidelines; cinnamon and avocados are about as exotic as it gets, and parents are warned off potential allergens such as nuts and seafood for at least a year.

-The difference is cultural, not scientific, the American approach suffers from a Western bias that fails to reflect the nation's ethnic diversity.In a review of the research, Nancy Butte, a pediatrics professor at Baylor College of Medicine, found that many strongly held assumptions such as the need to offer foods in a particular order or to delay allergenic foods have little scientific basis:
+"The difference is cultural, not scientific, the American approach suffers from a Western bias that fails to reflect the nation's ethnic diversity."In a review of the research, Nancy Butte, a pediatrics professor at Baylor College of Medicine, found that many strongly held assumptions such as the need to offer foods in a particular order or to delay allergenic foods have little scientific basis:

 Take rice cereal, for example.
 Under conventional American wisdom, it's the best first food.
 But iron-rich meat, often one of the last foods American parents introduce would be a better choice.Dr.
-David Ludwig of Children's Hospital Boston, a specialist in pediatric nutrition says:
+David Ludwig of Children's Hospital Boston, a specialist in paediatric nutrition says:

 Some studies suggest rice and other highly processed grain cereals actually could be among the worst foods for infants.
 These foods are in a certain sense no different from adding sugar to formula.
-They digest very rapidly in the body into sugar, raising blood sugar and insulin levels and could contribute to later health problems, including obesity.What about if I'm vegetarian?
+They digest very rapidly in the body into sugar, raising blood sugar and insulin levels and could contribute to later health problems, including obesity.Yet how often do we see toast, sandwiches, pasta, wraps, crumpets etc featuring as ideal first foods?
+Some diets are so grain heavy they include cereal for breakfast, sandwich for lunch and pasta for dinner.

 From LLL: